I | V | X | L | C | D | M 1 | 5 | 10 | 50 | 100 | 500 | 1,000

 I planned hard, taught hard, played hard and took chances.
 My employer, something of a rebel during the Soviet occupation of Poland, encouraged me to take risks and have fun, but she was equally a stickler for standards.

-It's a balance I got right - mostly.
+It's a balance I got right - sometimes.

 In my leisure hours, I painted the town red with my flat-mate and shed some of the demons that had long haunted me.